wilsotobianco/prescrypto-docs/docs/api/hospital.md

 ```
 :::note

-If you create an Hospital with the Token of the Medic, it will be automatically link the Medic and the Hospital as "Admin" by default.
+If you create an Hospital with the Token of the Medic, it will  automatically link the Medic and the Hospital as "Admin" by default.
 Add "is_admin: false" if you want to specify a Memberhip of "member" instead of admin.

 :::